 Tractor sales in China is dominated by <70 HP tractors.
-In 2020, approximately 75% of the tractors sold were below 70 HP segment.
+In 2021, approximately 75% of the tractors sold were below 70 HP segment.
 Tractors above-130 HP contributed only 7% of the China tractor market.
 High-HP tractors and combines are widely used in Northern China as farm size are larger in the region.
 However, such tractors are not suitable for southern regions as farm size is small.

-China Tractors Production - Market Segmentation (269 thousand units in CY 2020)
+China Tractors Production - Market Segmentation (2021)

-China Agriculture Equipment Market Share Analysis - By Value (2575 USD Million in CY 2020)
+China Agriculture Equipment Market Share Analysis - By Value